Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 One of the vagus nerve’s most critical functions is activation of the cholinergic anti-inflammatory pathway—a neural mechanism that suppresses excessive inflammatory cytokine production.

-When vagal signaling is impaired:
+When vagal signaling is impaired, several downstream effects commonly occur:

 Inflammation increases systemically